top of page

 Glucose: May support healthy glucose levels (when high)

-Cancer: Possible anticancer activity per NIH studies - particularly may help in prostate cancer
+Cancer: Possible anticancer activity per NIH studies, particularly may help in prostate cancer

 Infectious Disease: Possibly malaria, Tb, HIV, SARS